Bosnia and Herzegovina in the Eurovision Song Contest: Non-participations

 After competing in 2016, on 29 September 2016, BHRT again announced its withdrawal from the competition in 2017, due to the difficult financial situation that the national broadcaster was currently facing.
 The following December, BHRT was sanctioned by the EBU due to unpaid debts, by restricting the broadcaster access to common resources.

-The Bosnian-Herzegovinian head of delegation, Lejla Babović, confirmed on 29 December 2018 that BHRT's current primary goal was to return to Eurovision, but its current financial situation and mounting debts with the EBU made a return in the near future highly unlikely.
+The Bosnian head of delegation, Lejla Babović, confirmed on 29 December 2018 that BHRT's current primary goal was to return to Eurovision, but its current financial situation and mounting debts with the EBU made a return in the near future highly unlikely.
 This was confirmed for the following years, with a statement in November 2023 that the broadcaster remains under sanctions and is unable to compete in EBU events.
-On 13 May 2025, Babović gave an interview in which she explained the reasons by which BHRT is still unable to organise its return to the contest.
-Nevertheless, she admitted that there is a possibility of returning to the contest already in 2026, stating: "If we pay off the debt by November [2025] and start working seriously on participating, we can come back in 2026, but it requires efforts from BHRT, the state, sponsors and people to choose the right song and come back as serious competitors."
-However, on 9 July, BHRT confirmed that Bosnia and Herzegovina would not return in 2026 due to continued financial difficulties.